ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 - A federated system may allow each participant in the federation to operate their own transparency log for their own users.

-Client implementations should generally be prepared to interact with multiple independent transparency logs.
+Client implementations SHOULD generally be prepared to interact with multiple independent transparency logs.
 When multiple transparency logs are used as part of one application, all users MUST have a consistent policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the